 If the student has fully utilized all internal procedures to address their complaint, and believes that he process has not adequately resolved the complaint the student may contact the Washington Student Achievement Council (WSAC) who has authority to investigate student complaints against specific schools.
 WSAC may not be able to investigate every student complaint.
 Visit WSAC’s site for information regarding the WSAC complaint process.

 Non-discrimination in Education and the Grievance Process

 Regarding student recruitment and admission, CityU subscribes to the principles and laws of the State of Washington and the federal government, including applicable executive orders that pertain to civil rights, equal opportunity, and affirmative action.

 The University prohibits discrimination on the basis of race, gender, religion, age, color, creed, national or ethnic origin, physical, mental or sensory disability, marital status, sexual orientation, status as a Vietnam-era or other covered disabled veteran.

-Evidence of practices believed to be inconsistent with this policy should be reported to the Vice President of Admissions and Student Services.
+Evidence of practices believed to be inconsistent with this policy should be reported to the Vice President Student Administration.
 If a situation warrants further administrative assistance after using City University of Seattle’s grievance procedure and appeals conciliation process, public resources are available through the U.S. Department of Education, the U.S. Office of Civil Rights, and the Washington State Human Rights Commission.